androidWG/downmixer/README.md

 Downloads the first matched result for a Spotify song ID.

 ### Use as a library
-Downmixer is made to be adapted to your workflow.
-By default it doesn't provide a large convenience function like spotDL's `search()` and `download()` methods.
+Downmixer is made to be used as a library by other apps.
+By default, it doesn't provide a large convenience function like spotDL's `search()` and `download()` methods.

-Documentation coming soon.
+More info in the documentation: https://androidwg.github.io/downmixer/

 ## Building